Keto coconut curry chicken

 - 14 oz.
 400 g coconut cream

-- Crush the rough part of the lemongrass with the broad side of a knife or a pestle.
+- Crush the tough part of the lemongrass with the broad side of a knife or pestle.
+Chop it finely.

-- Add the coconut cream and chicken and let simmer for 5–10 minutes until everything is warm.
+- Add the coconut cream and let simmer for 5–10 minutes until everything is warm.

 Did you know you can store ginger in the freezer?
 Just wash it really well, dry it, and you can grate it still frozen with the clean skin on!